JohnPaulHernandezAlcala/Movie_Analysis/README.md

 # Film Industry Analysis & Insights

+## Description
-## Scenario: Microsoft sees all the big companies creating original video content, and they want to get in on the fun.
-They have decided to create a new movie studio, but the problem is they don’t know anything about creating movies.
-They have hired you to help them better understand the movie industry.
-Your team is charged with doing data analysis and creating a presentation that explores what type of films are currently doing the best at the box office.
-You must then translate those findings into actionable insights that the CEO can use when deciding what type of films they should be creating.
+This project gives a better understanding of the movie industry.
+A presentation that explores what type of films are currently doing the best at the box office is also included here.
+Findings from both the project and presentation are translated into actionable insights anyone can use when deciding what type of films to create.

-## This repository contains all databases, Table of Content, and mutiple Jupyter Notebooks entailing all code for the analysis.

 ## Where to Start First:

-### 1. Access the [Table of Content](./Table of Content.ipynb) for a break down of the analysis process and navigation.
+### 1. Access the Table of Content (Table of Content.ipynb) for a break down of the analysis process and navigation.
+### 2. Follow along with the coding narrative and comments.
+### 3. Preview the uploaded presentations (Film Industry Analysis & Insights.pdf)

+## Support
+If you need any help, please email me at johnhdz1023@gmail.com.

+## Acknowledgments
+I want to take thank my girlfriend, Haley, [Flatiron School](https://flatironschool.com/), my cohort, and [Eli](http://linkedin.com/in/jacob-eli-thomas-4377037) for input on this project.

+## Project status
+Completed.